With a history spanning back millenia, the humble mirror has a rich and versatile past - a story preserved in the antique mirrors we see today.

 These were made by coating glass with a mixture of tin and mercury.

-For this same reason, throughout history floor length mirrors were very rare.
+For this same reason, throughout history floor length mirrors were rare.
 The majority of people never saw their full reflection - unthinkable in today’s modern age.

-One of the first uses for the new-found ability to create Venetian mirrors in France was creating an enchanting hall of mirrors in the Palace of Versailles, featuring 357 mirrors titled the ‘Galerie des Glaces’.
+One of the first uses for the ability to create Venetian mirrors in France was creating an enchanting hall of mirrors in the Palace of Versailles, featuring 357 mirrors titled the ‘Galerie des Glaces’.

 In the early 19th century, a new, safer method of mirror-making was invented, using silver nitrate to replace the highly toxic mercury.
 This soon replaced mercury altogether.